ZIYU-DEEP/IJCAI-Paper-List-of-Anomaly-Detection/README.md

 # IJCAI-Paper-List-of-Anomaly-Detection
 A list of accepted papers in recent IJCAI about anomaly detection.
 A collection of few/zero-shot learning is available at this one's zhihu [page](https://zhuanlan.zhihu.com/p/159450189).
 The following links will be added later.

+Those papers focus mostly on (1) new models or (2) improvement of models on real-world applications.

 ## Year 2020
 **Inductive Anomaly Detection on Attributed Networks** [[link]()]
 *Kaize Ding, Jundong Li, Nitin Agarwal, Huan Liu*

-**Robustness of Autoencoders for Anomaly Detection Under Adversarial Impact** [[link]()]
+**Robustness of Autoencoders for Anomaly Detection Under Adversarial Impact** [[link](https://www.ijcai.org/Proceedings/2020/173)]
 *Adam Goodge, Bryan Hooi, See Kiong Ng, Wee Siong Ng*

 **Towards a Hierarchical Bayesian Model of Multi-View Anomaly Detection** [[link]()]